Pip Harris: Career

 His most successful race was his only Grand Prix win, in the 1960 Dutch Sidecar Grand Prix.

 Harris, with others, assisted in the development of Reynolds tube leading link forks for sidecar racing, a design still used to this day.
 Reynolds also manufactured the framework for the new BMW engine that was used in one of the Harris combinations, a design also taken up for the works BMW of World Sidecar Champion Max Deubel.

-His final meeting was at his favourite British circuit, Oulton Park in Cheshire, in August 1972.
+Harris' final meeting was at his favourite British circuit, Oulton Park in Cheshire, in August 1972.

 Later life

 Harris, and his wife Ann, retired to Ackleton, Bridgnorth.
 He died on the 22 February 2013 aged 85 years.